moq-wg/moq-transport/draft-lcurley-moq-transport.md

 --- abstract

-This document defines the core behavior for Warp, a live media transport protocol over QUIC.
+This document defines the core behavior for MoQTransport, a live media transport protocol over QUIC.
 The application fragments a live stream into objects, including a header that describes the basic relationship between objects.
 Objects are starved/dropped during congestion based on priorities in order to minimize latency.